-Any vector graphics format is based on this same principle, even, the typography you’re reading right now, also when you write an email or document, these fonts are made with vectors.
+Any vector graphics format is based on this same principle, even, the typography you’re reading right now, also when you type an email or document, these fonts are made with vectors.

 To understand better this graphic format, I would like to compare it with the other type of images, bitmaps (also called raster graphics).

 Bitmap images vs Vector images.

 Bitmaps use pixels to form images, one pixel is one element of color.
 The ensemble of all those pixels forms an image.
 The more pixels, the bigger can the image be, but also the heavier the file is.

 On the other hand, since vector graphics format is information in math formulas and numbers, it doesn’t need more, or less information to create smaller or bigger images.
 Your vector logo does not depend on resolution, therefore, there is no problem scaling, rotating, or moving it.
 This is one of the most important reasons why your logo must have a vector file version.

 So far, we can understand that having a vector logo allows you to scale it to any size.
 But also, this gives you great flexibility of using it in any application, from a website to a big billboard, keeping the quality of the shapes.

 One more advantage is the easiness to modify colors to international standards and adju0sting to exact dimensions.

 The Vector files formats.

 There is plenty of software to create, open, and edit vectors.
 Some of the most popular are Adobe Illustrator and Corel Draw.
-Others are less known and very helpful and inexpensive or free, like Affinity Designer or Inkscape, which can be more than enough for occasional users.
+Others are less known and helpful and inexpensive or free, like Affinity Designer or Inkscape, which can be more than enough for occasional users.

-Vector graphics software can work with any of these formats, and also, many bitmap software can open them (but generally converting them to bitmaps).
+Vector graphics software can work with any of these formats, and, many bitmap software can open them (but generally converting them to bitmaps).

 If you have your vector logo in any of these two formats (.eps or .svg), you are good.